CricketBr/Crickets-Shorthand-Site/orthic_consolidated_folder/orthic_consolidated.md

 As with all mental/physical skills, frequent short practice is more effective than longer but less often sessions.

 # Lesson 1: Introduction to the alphabet
 > Impress upon the pupils the necessity of becoming again “Babes in Learning”.
-They must have, as far as possible, an absolutely open mind, and commence, as children, by learning the alphabet.
+They must have, as far as possible, an absolutely open mind, and commence, as children, by learning the alphabet. -- Teaching

 Reading and copying the samples in the source documents will help "lock in" the rules.
 Each writer has a different feel to their letters.
 You should develop a style that works with your hand, and your sense of aesthetics.